-Apart from the ethical issues and medical risks, the use of embryonic and fetal stem cells is technology which has been superseded by advances in the modern field of adult stem cell technology.
-We consider the use of embryonic or fetal stem cells to be contrary to our core values and moral compass.
+Apart from the ethical issues and medical risks, use of embryonic and fetal stem cells is technology which has been superseded by advances in the modern field of adult stem cell technology.
+We consider use of embryonic or fetal stem cells contrary to our core values and moral compass.
 Therefore, RegenCenter chooses to use only adult stem cells.

 Why Adult Stem Cells?

 When most people hear the words stem cells, they tend to think of cells taken from aborted and test tube (IVF) babies, fetal or embryonic stem cells.
-Many people, including those without any particular religious convictions on the matter, have qualms about the issue and would prefer a more positive, natural option.
+Many people, including those without any particular religious convictions on the matter, have qualms about such tissue and would prefer a more positive, natural option.

-We consider the use of embryonic or fetal stem cells to be contrary to our core values and moral compass.
+We consider use of embryonic or fetal stem cells contrary to our core values and moral compass.
 Therefore, RegenCenter chooses to use only adult stem cells.
-People with various medical conditions can receive cutting edge adult stem therapy which is completely pro-life and presents no moral controversy whatsoever.
+People with various medical conditions can receive cutting edge adult stem therapy that is completely pro-life and presents no moral controversy whatsoever.

 Bone Marrow Stem Cells

-Adult bone marrow derived stem cells have been effective in the treatment of leukemia and other disorders for over forty years.
+Adult-bone-marrow-derived stem cells have been effective in the treatment of leukemia and other disorders for more than forty years.

 The benefits of adult stem cell therapy have been extensively documented in medical literature.